 PowerHouse solar shingles are the creation of Dow, and the product had a good run starting in 2009 before being discontinued in 2016.

 Perhaps it was ahead of its time.
-However, the technology has now been licensed to solar energy company RGS (Real Good Solar) based in Denver.
+However, the technology had been licensed to a solar energy company RGS (Real Good Solar) that was based in Denver, CO.

 The flexible panels are ideal for a range of Fabral metal roofs.
 The panels are installed at the factory to ensure straight, centered lines.
 No penetrating fasteners are used.